Hyperk\"ahler fourfolds and Kummer surfaces

-By a hyper-K\"{a}hler manifold or equivalently by an irreducible holomorphic symplectic (or IHS) $2n$-fold we mean a $2n$-dimensional simply connected compact K\"{a}hler manifold with trivial canonical bundle that admits a unique (up to a constant) closed non-degenerate holomorphic $2$-form (called the symplectic form) and is not a product of two manifolds (see \cite{Beauville}).
+By a hyper-K\"{a}hler manifold or equivalently by an irreducible holomorphic symplectic (or IHS) $2n$-fold we mean a $2n$-dimensional simply connected compact K\"{a}hler manifold with trivial canonical bundle that admits a unique (up to a constant) non-degenerate holomorphic $2$-form (called the symplectic form) and is not a product of two manifolds \cite{Beauville}.
 In this paper we are studying the geometry of some families of IHS fourfolds that are deformation equivalent to the Hilbert scheme of two points on a $K3$ surface (of type $K3^{[2]}$).

 Recall from \cite{BD} that Hilbert schemes of lines on smooth cubic hypersurfaces in $\PP^5$ are IHS fourfolds of type $K3^{[2]}$ characterized by the fact that they admit a polarization of Beauville degree $q=6$ (i.e degree $3*36$).
-In \cite{OgradyEPW} O'Grady described the complete family of polarized IHS fourfolds with Beauville degree $q=2$.
+In \cite{OgradyEPW} O'Grady described the complete family of polarized IHS fourfolds of $K3^{[2]} $ type with Beauville degree $q=2$.
 He found out that such manifolds are double covers of sextic hypersurfaces defined as Lagrangian degeneracy loci.
 Next \cite{IM} described constructions of IHS fourfolds with $q=2$ as bases of $\PP^1$ fibrations on Hilbert schemes of conics on Fano fourfolds of degree $10$.

-The aim of this article is to investigate a special $19$- dimensional family $\mathcal{U}$ of IHS fourfolds of type $K3^{[2]}$ admitting a polarization of Beauville degree $q=4$ (i.e degree $48$).
-In fact, the family $\mathcal{U}$ represents the hyperelliptic locus in the moduli space of all IHS fourfolds of type $K3^{[2]}$ admitting a polarization of Beauville degree $q=4$.
+The aim of this article is to investigate a special $19$-dimensional family $\mathcal{U}$ of IHS fourfolds of type $K3^{[2]}$ admitting a polarization of Beauville degree $q=4$ (i.e degree $48$).
+In fact, the family $\mathcal{U}$ represents a component of the hyperelliptic locus in the moduli space of all IHS fourfolds of type $K3^{[2]}$ admitting a polarization of Beauville degree $q=4$.
 The elements of the family $\mathcal{U}$ are obtained as double covers of some special Lagrangian degeneracy loci on a cone over $\mathbb{P}^2\times \mathbb{P}^2$.
-The same family $\mathcal{U}$ is obtained by considering for each Fano fourfold $Y$ being the double cover of $\PP^2\times \PP^2$ branched along a bi-degree $(2,2)$ divisor (we call such $Y$ Verra fourfolds) the Hilbert scheme $F(Y)$ of conics on $Y$.
-We show that every fivefold $F(Y)$ admits a natural $\PP^1$ fibration such that its base is an IHS fourfold in $\mathcal{U}$.
-Finally, we show also that the generic element from $\mathcal{U}$ is a moduli space of twisted sheaves on a K3 surface.
+The same family $\mathcal{U}$ is obtained by considering for a general Fano fourfold $Y$ being the double cover of $\PP^2\times \PP^2$ branched along a bi-degree $(2,2)$ divisor (we call such $Y$ Verra fourfolds) the Hilbert scheme $F(Y)$ of conics on $Y$.
+We show that a general fivefold $F(Y)$ admits a natural $\PP^1$ fibration such that its base is an IHS fourfold in $\mathcal{U}$.
+Finally, we show also that the generic element from $\mathcal{U}$ is a moduli space of twisted sheaves on a $K3$ surface.